Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Abstract

 \section{Abstract}

 Movie trailers perform multiple functions: they introduce viewers to the story, convey the mood and artistic style of the film, and encourage audiences to see the movie.
-These diverse functions make automatic trailer generation a challenging endeavor.
-We decompose it into two subtasks: narrative structure identification and sentiment prediction.
+These diverse functions make trailer creation a challenging endeavor.
+In this work, we focus on finding \textit{trailer moments} in a movie, i.e., shots that could be potentially included in a trailer.
+We decompose this task into two subtasks: narrative structure identification and sentiment prediction.
 We model movies as graphs, where nodes are shots and edges denote semantic relations between them.
-We learn these relations using joint contrastive training which leverages privileged textual information (e.g.,~characters, actions, situations) from screenplays.
-An unsupervised algorithm then traverses the graph and generates trailers that human judges prefer to ones generated by competitive supervised approaches.
+We learn these relations using \textit{joint contrastive training} which distills rich textual information (e.g.,~characters, actions, situations) from screenplays.
+An unsupervised algorithm then traverses the graph and selects trailer moments from the movie that human judges prefer to ones selected by competitive supervised approaches.
+A main advantage of our algorithm is that it uses interpretable criteria, which allows us to deploy it in an interactive tool for trailer creation with a human in the loop.
+Our tool allows users to select trailer shots in under 30 minutes that are superior to fully automatic methods and comparable to (exclusive) manual selection by experts.